Tags: Published On: Monday, March 7th, 2016 Comments: 0

 Then, of course, I blamed people.
 I blamed the local administration for not supporting my business, the local papers for ignoring how innovative my ideas were, and I blamed the customers, for passing me by and seldom walking in.
 I felt ignored, and I didn’t consider where the idea for the store had originated.
 I stood too distant from my center – what I call in my new book my emotional real estate.
 So I wasn’t able to ask myself if owning my own interior design boutique in a small Alpine town was my calling – what I truly wanted to do with my life.

 In 2015 I published my first novel, The Sex Girl.
-I thought that my life had finally taken theth_1940207711 right turn.
+I thought that my life had finally taken the right turn.
 “I’m following my bliss,” I said and wrote many times.

 But when the book was ignored by the media, even though I had hired a publicist, I gave in to the familiar feeling of failure and unfairness that a few years earlier had taken me down.